Jiansanjiang Shidi Airport

 Jiansanjiang Shidi Airport (IATA: JSJ, ICAO: ZYJS) is an airport serving Jiansanjiang in the southeast of Heilongjiang province.
 The airport received approval from the State Council of China and the Central Military Commission on 31 July 2013.
 It was opened on 29 October 2017.

+Etymology

+The airport named "Shidi", aka "Wetland" in Chinese, is to indicate passengers can access five significant wetlands in Eastern Heilongjiang through the airport.

 Facilities

-The airport have a 2,500-meter runway (class 4C) and a 3,000-square-meter terminal building.
+The airport has a 2,500-meter runway (class 4C) and a 3,000-square-meter terminal building.
 It is projected to handle 250,000 passengers and 1,250 tons of cargo annually by 2020.